 - persistence of any cardiac complications into adulthood

-An autoimmune aetiology has been postulated.
+An autoimmune etiology has been postulated.
 It is generally self-limiting but acute fatalities are thought to occur in ~1% of cases.
 The most concerning morbidity is due to coronary involvement where it can manifest as a myocarditis with coronary arterial aneurysm formation 1,2,4.

 Rarely, a few years after resolution of the initial episode, the patient may present with calcified coronary artery aneurysms visible on the chest x-ray 8.
 Although rare, this is an Aunt Minnie presentation of Kawasaki disease sequelae in older patients.